byui-cse/cse251-course/week05/teach.md

 ![](team_graph.png)

 **data.txt** This is the file that contains a list of numbers to test if they are prime.
+This file is created by the team activity program.

 **Reader Thread** This is a thread that will read the data file and place items onto a Queue.
 (Hint: a semaphore is also required here)